lmcad-unicamp/oi-dbt/README.md

 oi-dbt [-rft {net, mret2, lei, lef, netplus} | -interpreter] -bin PathToBinary [-v]

 ARGUMENTS:
-  -bin : Path to the binary which will should be emulated.
+  -bin : Path to the binary which will be emulated.
   -h : Displays the help message
   -interpret : Only interpret.
   -rft : Region Formation Technique (net)